MicrosoftDocs/azure-dev-docs/java/spring-framework/configure-spring-boot-starter-java-app-with-azure-active-directory-b2c-oidc.md

 11. Create a folder named *security* in the Java source folder for your application.

-12. Create a new Java file named *WebSecurityConfig.java* in the *security* folder and open it in a text editor.
+12. Create a new Java file named *WebSecurityConfiguration.java* in the *security* folder and open it in a text editor.

 13. Enter the following code, then save and close the file: